Enquire Today

 Roughly 11% of Australians will experience social anxiety disorder in their lifetime, with 7% experiencing this disorder within any 12-month period.
 Many individuals experiencing this disorder may, as a result, avoid social situations altogether.
 However, this is not a healthy coping mechanism and can worsen symptoms.

-If you have been experiencing social anxiety, give us a call on 9228 8339 or book an appointment with us online to discuss how we can help and the available treatment options in Perth.
+Have you been experiencing social anxiety?
+Give us a call on 9228 8339 or book an appointment with us online to discuss available treatments options at our Perth clinic to help with your anxiety.

 Health Anxiety